OwenCochell/cursepy/docs/source/basic/intro.rst

 ==========

-You should now have a basic understanding of capy, and the components in use.
+You should now have a basic understanding of cursepy, and the components in use.